oicr-gsi/djerba-demo/HOWTO.md

 ### Hardware

 - `djerba-demo` is a lightweight demonstration; 4 GB of RAM and a 1 GHz processor should be more than sufficient.
+- Installation requires about 400MB of disk space.

 ### Operating system